 Effective: October 1, 2015

-- MAE groups without meeting space in their labs or offices may reserve rooms for weekly group meetings or recurring events for up to one academic year at a time, September - June.
+- MAE groups without meeting space in their labs or offices may reserve rooms for weekly group meetings for up to one academic year at a time, September - June.
+Due to increased demand on our spaces, all meetings held during lunch, defined as 12:00PM to 1:30PM Monday through Friday, may be reserved no more than 60 days in advance and may not be reserved for recurring meetings.
 Meeting times may be requested as early as August for the upcoming academic year.
 Right of first refusal will be granted to group meeting times held during the previous year.
 Summer reservations may be requested as early as April for recurring meetings to be held during July and August.
 We ask that you notify a staff member as soon as possible if you will not hold a meeting at a regularly scheduled time to release the space for others.
-Your group is responsible for making all setup, cleanup and catering arrangements.
+Failure to notify a staff member to release the room during your reserved time may impact future reservations requests.
+Your group is responsible for making all setup, cleanup, catering arrangements and for returning the room and furniture to its original condition.
+Your reservation confirms that you may be financially responsible for any damage to facility, equipment, cleaning or moving fees.